 Have vehicles cleared from the streets in order to provide for the curb-to-curb sweeps.

-To all residents: The Public Works Street Department will start its fall street sweeping the week of Monday November 14.
+To all residents: The Public Works Street Department will start its spring street sweeping the week of Monday April 3.
 We will hopefully cover the entire town in approximately 2-3 weeks, weather permitting.
 Please help us by keeping your vehicles and garbage receptacles off the streets.
-Please do not rake up leaves and sweep them into the roadways.
+Please do not sweep grass clippings into the roadways.
 Citations could be issued for placing leaves or grass clippings in the street.